 TAKING OUR GUESTS ON ADVENTURES NO ONE ELSE DARES TO GO!

 Alaska Ocean Pros, operating out of Homer, Alaska offers world class fishing with a small town appeal.
 Join Captain Gabe Linegar and crew for a truly memorable experience.
 Choose from one of our two boats, the Casino, new in 2016, is a 40-foot catamaran that is so much more than a fishing vessel.
-Or the Kingpin, a sturdy 42-foot Delta that truly is a workhorse.
+Or the Joker, a sturdy 36-foot catamaran that truly is a workhorse.
 We fish using the best gear available and work hard to get your fish and a great time.
 Give us a call today and book your trip!
 You won’t regret it.

 Fishing From Homer, Alaska

 We have a variety of fishing trips to choose from, including Homer halibut charters.
 If you don’t see what you are looking for, give us a call and we can customize the perfect trip for you!
-We fish for Halibut, Rockfish, Ling Cod and Salmon.
+We fish for Halibut and Ling Cod.

 Long Range Fishing Charters from Homer, Alaska